How Good Am I at AI? An Honest Way to Find Out

 3. They Match the Tool to the Task

 Using ChatGPT for everything is like using a hammer for every job.
-Skilled users know when to reach for Claude, when Perplexity is better for research, when a custom GPT beats a generic conversation, and when AI isn't the right tool at all.
+Skilled users know when to reach for Claude, when Perplexity is better for research, when a custom GPT beats a generic conversation, and when AI is not the right tool at all.
+This is the Tool Landscape skill — the single lowest-scoring criterion at 4.9 out of 10.

 4. They Think About Structure